-Being a new dad can be a difficult thing to come to terms with, but being the parent of a child in neonatal care potentially brings even more complex emotions and problems, as well as a wealth of complex information to digest.
+Being a new dad can be a difficult thing to come to terms with.
+However, being the parent of a child in neonatal care potentially brings even more complex emotions and problems, as well as a wealth of complex information to digest.

-DadPad neonatal was conceived by consultant neonatologist Professor Minesh Khashu after it was recognised that there was a need for better communication and support for fathers of babies on neonatal units.
-It complements the exisiting DadPad for new dads and is thought to be the first resource of its kind.
+The idea for the DadPad Neonatal was conceived by consultant neonatologist Professor Minesh Khashu.
+He recognised that there was a need for better communication and support for fathers of babies on neonatal units.
+The product complements the existing DadPad for new dads and is thought to be the first resource of its kind.

-Written by the DadPad team, in partnership with Professor Khashu, and developed with funding from National Lottery’s Awards4All, DadPad neonatal will be launched initially in two units in early 2018 – Poole Hospital, Dorset, and Royal Cornwall Hospital Treliske, in Cornwall.
+The DadPad Neonatal was written by the DadPad team, in partnership with Professor Khashu.
+Funding from National Lottery’s Awards4All allowed the concept to be developed, with the DadPad Neonatal initially launched in two units in 2018: Poole Hospital, in Dorset, and Royal Cornwall Hospital Treliske, in Cornwall.

-To find out more about DadPad neonatal or if you are a healthcare professional looking for more support in your neonatal unit, please send a message to Julian or call him on 07403 274757.
+To find out more about the DadPad Neonatal, or if you are a healthcare professional looking for more support in your neonatal unit, please send a message to Julian or call him on 07403 274757.

 We are delighted to report that the DadPad Neonatal was Highly Commended in the Innovation category in the 2019 BMA Patient Information Awards.
 Read all about the Award over on our News page…